ernsheong/jonlinblog.com/source/blog/2020-03-25-how-to-live-stream-church-service-from-home.html.markdown

 There are a couple of viable solutions for this:

 1. **Pre-record everything and edit/stitch the video together.** This requires video editing skills that is beyond the scope of this blog post.
 You can then upload the edited video to Facebook / YouTube on Sunday morning (which one depends on your church's social media strategy.
 Most churches will have a Facebook page, not YouTube.)
 This is the least risky solution, but it does not have the element of "live".
 People will know it is not live, so there is less of an urgency to "attend church together" online.
 However, it is a very viable option that should not be discarded too soon.
-2. **Pay Zoom** US$14.90/month to get past their 40-minute limit (with a 100-person limit), but you will also need to add an additional $40/month for their **Webinar** (100pax) feature, which allows you to allow anyone to view the "meeting" without joining the meeting (public link).
-Unfortunately, to go beyond 100pax, you need to pay $140/month to get the Webinar to support up to 500pax.
+2. **Pay Zoom** US$14.90/month to get past their 40-minute limit (with a 100-person limit), but you will also need to add an additional $40/month for their **Webinar** (100 pax) feature, which allows you to allow anyone to view the "meeting" without joining the meeting (public link).
+Unfortunately, to go beyond 100 pax, you need to pay $140/month to get the Webinar to support up to 500 pax.
 You can then share the live meeting to as an url, or embed it on your church website.
 Most churches in Malaysia might not want to pay this much though, typically, but if you are willing to, then the job is done.
 If your church is way less than 100 pax, and you can teach everyone how to download Zoom and register for an account, then your problem may be solved with just $15/month (just be sure to mute the congregation).
 3. **Multiple Facebook Live sessions from multiple homes**.
 Your worship leader goes live, then ends the stream.
 Your pastor then goes live in a separate live stream.
 This is not ideal for obvious reasons, but it sort of works if you are short on technical help.
 You will kinda lose the flow, so maybe you wanna say, "We will be back at so and so time for the sermon, take a short break."
 4. **Single Facebook Live session from one person's home**.
-This only works if your preacher or someone in your preacher's home can lead worship acapella-style or with instrument, and then subsequently continue on to the sermon bit in the same stream.
+This works if your preacher or someone in your preacher's home can lead worship acapella-style or with instrument, and then subsequently continue on to the sermon bit in the same stream.
 A drawback is that people get to see less faces on screen, and this may be a season where people just want to see more faces.
 But you can still get creative.
-Your pastor can stream solo next to a TV, and connect that TV to not just his slide deck but also do conference calls with others via the TV.
+The preacher can stream solo next to a TV, and connect that TV to not just his slide deck but also do conference calls with others via the TV.
 5. **Use [OBS](https://obsproject.com/)** (free and open source software used for video recording and live streaming) to stream your continuous Zoom (if you paid $15/month) or Hangouts Meet (if you have GSuite) or Hangouts (consumer grade) meeting to Facebook Live (or Youtube Live), while switching the focus on different people seamlessly.
 As an added bonus, you can even super-impose lyrics slides in the video inset (or have the lyrics take up the entire screen).
 In this blog post, I will focus on how to do this, since this is the most technically challenging, but it arguably produces the most professional results, with the "live" effect.

 Above list is not exhaustive.
 Let me know your setup and I'll add it to the list!